Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Dispersion

-I have chosen this form for $\beta(\omega)$ because it is possible to calculate its inverse, although in general -- if there are more terms in the expansion, or $\beta$ has some specific and non-trivial analytic form -- the problem is more complicated.
-For this we again replace $\omega$ with $\Omega$ to denote the new role as a reference frequency, and replace $\beta$ with $k_z$.
-With $\Omega_n = c k_{zn}$, this gives ~
+{In order to map this into the temporally propagated picture, with a reference frequency being dependent on a wavevector; we replace $\omega$ with $\Omega$, and $\beta$ with $k_z$.
+Since we have chosen a quadratic form, the resulting expression can then be solved\footnote{{In general -- if there are more terms in the expansion, or $\beta$ has some specific and non-trivial analytic form -- this step is more complicated.}} to find $\Omega$.} With $\Omega_n = c k_{zn}$, this gives ~

 which we could expand into a power series for small $k_{zn} - k_{z}$.
 Since $\kappa_1$ includes the vacuum, and dispersion $\kappa_2$ is assumed to be small, we should make the top sign choice since it gives the physically relevant small frequency corrections.
 The linear term in the series has the coeffient $\gamma_{1T}=1/\kappa_1$ and the quadratic term $\gamma_{2T}=\kappa_2/\kappa_1^3$.